r00t-101-LoL/thoughtful-pluto/content/pages/index.md

   - type: features_section
     title: What is Trade Blade?
     features:
-      - title: All the Activity Data You Need to Improve Yourself
+      - title: >-
+          Smart View of the Stock Market Globally, With Signals hit by the Trade Blade AI...
+You Need to Improve Yourself, The Platform Does the Rest
         content: >-
           With Your Goal, you can create a dashboard with data about your activities and track your progress.